meganrogge/crawler-1/Report.md

 <code>npx browser-sync -sw</code>

 <h2> Problems encountered </h2>
+This game was initially developed for young adults with severe motor and/or intellectual disabilities.
+Adapting it for a target audience of blind children was challenging.
+Communicating what's happening in the game via dictation is necessary, but can easily be overstimulating and obnoxious.
+The many settings allow the user to customize the game to their preferences.

 <h2> Future work </h2>
-Gathering feedback, adding multiplayer functionality, and creating custom options in the settings
+Gathering feedback, adding multiplayer functionality, and creating custom options in the settings (for example, choosing if they're fighting enemies or befriending them)